 Close proximity to major aerospace OEM's in the Carolina's is attracting a supplier base for a growing aerospace cluster.
 Companies such as Boeing, Spirit Aerosystems, Honda Aircraft Company and Gulfstream Aerospace Corp have significant production facilities across North and South Carolina.
 Charlotte USA is centrally located to serve these facilities.

 Charlotte Douglas International Airport, the nation’s seventh busiest and is located just 15 minutes from uptown Charlotte.
-It is home to US Airways' largest hub and a large maintenance, repair and overhaul operation.
+It is home to American Airlines' second busiest hub and a large maintenance, repair and overhaul operation.
 The airport completed construction of its third parallel 9,000-ft runway in February 2010, making it one of only a handful of U.S. airports that can land three planes simultaneously.

 - Home to Charlotte Douglas International Airport, world's seventh-busiest airport